The Treasure House is a temporary rescue center for children coming out of abuse and neglect.

 ITHM exists to help to fill this huge void.
 We partner with an already established baby rescue home who also facilitates adoptions.
 When these children age out at 2 years, we pick up the baton.
 We do our best to find every child a forever family and provide a loving home.

 A commonly asked question is what makes a child adoptable or non-adoptable.
 A child can be ruled non-adoptable for a number of reasons like special needs, disease, the status of parental rights, or if a parent is mentally handicapped.
-If we are unable to facilitate a child's adoption, then the state will grant us custody in three year increments.
-That child will then move to our second cottage on the Acacia Ranch, which will become their forever home.
+If we are unable to facilitate a child's adoption, then the state will grant us custody in six month increments until a solution can be found to move them to their forever home.

 Many people ask where we find children in need.
-Because ITHM already partners with the DCO in Kenya, we will have children placed directly with us from the state.
-We will also take children with emergency cases through the local hospitals and police stations, while working hand in hand with our local state agency.
+Because ITHM already partners with the District Children's Office in Kenya, we will have children placed directly with us from the state.
+We will also take children with emergency cases through local hospitals and police stations, while working hand in hand with our local state agency.
 ITHM is also the "next step" for babies aging out of a local baby rescue orphanage with whom we partner.

-ITHM can fill the huge gap of children growing up without a family of their own through facilitating adoptions.
+ITHM can fill the huge gap of children growing up without a family of their own through facilitating kinship, reintegration, foster, and adoption.